FlorianWilhelm/snow-instructor/README.md

 ## 🙏 Credits

-This package was created with [The Hatchlor] project template.
+This package was created with [The Hatchlor] project template and initiated by the [Arctic Streamlit Hackathon].

 [The Hatchlor]: https://github.com/florianwilhelm/the-hatchlor
 [pipx]: https://pypa.github.io/pipx/